mitchelpederson/mecl/README.md

 - Add more user stats

 You can help by making API calls and seeing what else can be gathered from the servers.
 Just don't spam calls because DICE may close off the API from public use.

+I am sol_r on Reddit and AGTrgger_ on the PSN